You searched for: “flow

-2. The line of vehicles or people which are moving or progressing freely as if in a stream.
+2. The line of vehicles or people that are moving or progressing freely as if in a stream: After work, Jill joined the slow flow of traffic proceeding along on the highway.

-3. A supply of something that continues until it stops; such as, the movements of liquids, gas, or electrical charges.
+3. A supply of something that continues until it stops: In his science book, Mark read about the flow, or movement, of liquids, gas, or electrical charges.

 flow (verb), flows, flowing, flowed